Contact Anne Clarkson, email@example.com, 608-206-6317

-Whether you’ve simply been looking out your front window or following the news, you’ve likely witnessed the rise in popularity of Pokémon Go.
+Whether you’ve seen it in action or simply been following the news, you’ve likely witnessed the rise in popularity of Pokémon Go.
 The new app, a treasure hunt for animated characters within a player’s own real world surroundings, is getting plenty of media attention.

 Nineteen days after its release, Pokémon Go had been downloaded 50 million times.
-The game has already sparked conversations among parents and professionals about Pokémon Go’s impact on education.
+The game has already sparked conversations among parents and professionals about its impact on education.

 “With such a fast rise to fame, knowing the long-term effects of Pokémon Go on kids is impossible,” says Anne Clarkson, University of Wisconsin-Extension digital parenting education specialist.
 “However, we can apply what we know about other technologies to better predict how to make using new media, like Pokémon Go, a safe and positive experience for kids and parents.”